 This article may contain compensated links.
 See our full disclosure here

-Recently we asked our online community what they wish they knew before heading off on their first trip to Italy.
-So many people chimed in with their experiences, views and excellent tips that we just had to share them.
-In this episode we walk you through their thoughts and useful ideas for making the most of your first trip to Italy.
+When we asked our online community what they wish they knew before heading off on their first trip to Italy, so many people chimed in with their experiences, views, and excellent tips that we just had to share them.
+In this episode, we walk you through their thoughts and useful ideas for making the most of your first trip to Italy.
 Or even a return visit after many years.

 A big thank you and shout out to all of our wonderful group members who shared their stories.
 If you’re not yet a member of our fun and friendly tribe you can join us here.click here to subscribe to podcast updates

 The 10 things we wish we had known before our first trip to Italy

 - Pack light!
 Or prepare for uncomfortable times ahead hauling your luggage over cobblestones.
 For our full packing guide for your trip to Italy and a printable packing list > click here

 - Bring and wear in comfortable shoes before you go.
 You’re going to be doing a lot of walk on those pretty cobblestones

 - Try all the food – not just what you are familiar with.
 It’s all delicious